AshuAhlawat/Token-Generation-Latency-Benchmarking-in-LLaMA/README.md

 The goal of this project is to measure per-token latency and throughput of the LLaMA model at varying batch sizes {1, 8, 32, 128}.
 The deliverables will be latency vs. throughput graphs and a scaling analysis that explains how efficiency changes with batch size.

 ### Background
 In large language models, latency (time to generate each token) and throughput (tokens per second) are critical for both interactive and high-throughput applications.
-Measuring how these metrics scale with batch size may demonstrates system bottlenecks such as GPU utilization, memory usage, and attention mechanisms.
-Specially in Transformer arcitecture models in which system configuration is even more key, so we want the best possible estimates of the computation we can undergo within a realistic timeframe.
+Measuring how these metrics scale with batch size may demonstrate system bottlenecks such as GPU utilization, memory usage, and attention mechanisms.
+Specially in Transformer architecture models in which system configuration is even more key, so we want the best possible estimates of the computation we can undergo within a realistic timeframe.

 ### Proposed Methodology